Skip navigation

 Office: Lipman 416C

 David Stewart is a specialist in Romantic-period literature and culture.
-He has published two books and over 20 articles and chapters on topics including periodicals, print culture, poetic form, periodisation, the city, landscape, and mobility.
+He has published three books and over 20 articles and chapters on topics including periodicals, print culture, poetic form, periodisation, the city, landscape, and mobility.

 His first monograph, Romantic Magazines and Metropolitan Literary Culture (Palgrave Macmillan, 2011), explores the decade following the end of the Napoleonic Wars in which the literary magazine rose to prominence.
 It claims the magazine as a form unusually well-placed to explore and reflect creatively upon a literary culture that was expanding so rapidly writers and readers could not keep up.
 It considers a wide range of magazines and writers, most centrally the periodicals of Leigh Hunt, Blackwood's Magazine, the London Magazine, and the New Monthly Magazine.